Ford Motor Company: Ownership

+Ford Philanthropy

-The Ford Motor Company Fund (also known as Ford Fund, not affiliated with the Ford Foundation), based in Dearborn, Michigan, is the philanthropic arm of the Ford Motor Company.
-Established in 1949 by Henry Ford II, Ford Fund is a nonprofit corporate foundation financed by contributions from Ford Motor Company.
-In 2017, Ford Fund contributed $63 million to various causes with a focus on education, driving safely and community building.
+The Ford Philanthropy, formerly known as the Ford Motor Company Fund (also known as Ford Fund, not affiliated with the Ford Foundation), based in Dearborn, Michigan, is the philanthropic arm of the Ford Motor Company.
+Established in 1949 by Henry Ford II, the organization is a nonprofit corporate foundation financed by contributions from Ford Motor Company.
+In 2017, it contributed $63 million to various causes with a focus on education, driving safely and community building.

 The Ford Driving Skills for Life program is a driver safety program aimed at teens that were developed together with the Governors Highway Safety Association and safety experts.
 The Ford Volunteer Corps allows Ford employees and retirees to sign up for volunteering work on local projects in more than 40 countries.
-The Ford Fund invests $18 million annually in education in the United States and around the world, but accepts applications only from nonprofit organizations registered in the U.S. Education programs and scholarships include Alan Mulally Engineering Scholarship, Ford Blue Oval Scholars Program, Ford College Community Challenge (Ford C3), Ford Driving Dreams Tour, Ford Fund/Detroit Free Press Journalism Scholarship, Ford Next Generation Learning (Ford NGL), Grants to Individuals Program, HBCU Community Challenge, Smithsonian Latino Center Young Ambassadors Program, and William Clay Ford Automotive Design Scholarship.
+The organization invests $18 million annually in education in the United States and around the world, but accepts applications only from nonprofit organizations registered in the U.S. Education programs and scholarships include Alan Mulally Engineering Scholarship, Ford Blue Oval Scholars Program, Ford College Community Challenge (Ford C3), Ford Driving Dreams Tour, Ford Fund/Detroit Free Press Journalism Scholarship, Ford Next Generation Learning (Ford NGL), Grants to Individuals Program, HBCU Community Challenge, Smithsonian Latino Center Young Ambassadors Program, and William Clay Ford Automotive Design Scholarship.

+On April 29, 2024, the Ford Fund announced its official name has changed to Ford Philanthropy.

+FordWorks Program

+Ford Motor Company created the FordWorks program in 2016 with the aim to bring people with disabilities back into the workforce.
+It was the first automotive program to focus on bringing people with autism in the workforce in the US.
+They targeted people with autism but have expanded their criteria to people with other disabilities.
+Ford has partnered with Upbound to broaden their hiring under the FordWorks program.

 Operations

 Ford has had manufacturing operations worldwide, including in the United States, Canada, Mexico, China, India, the United Kingdom, Germany, Turkey, Brazil, Argentina, Australia, and South Africa.
-Ford also has a cooperative agreement with Russian automaker GAZ.
+Ford also helped the Soviet Union to construct Russian automaker GAZ.